pf4j/pf4j/README.md

 Features/Benefits
 -------------------
 With PF4J you can easily transform a monolithic java application in a modular application.
-PF4J is an open source (Apache license) tiny Java library (around 35KB), with minimal dependencies and very extensible (see PluginDescriptorFinder and ExtensionFinder).
+PF4J is an open source (Apache license) lightweight (around 35KB) plugin framework for java, with minimal dependencies and very extensible (see PluginDescriptorFinder and ExtensionFinder).

 No XML, only Java.